Oluwasetemi/css-note/slides.md

 ### Just as HTML serves as the skeletal part of the web, CSS describes how the element should be rendered on the web.

-### We use CSS to style our HTML elements and this is what you're going to learn througout this module.
+### We use CSS to style our HTML elements and this is what you're going to learn throughout this module.

 ---